-PPE (surgical mouth masks)
+PPE (surgical face masks)

-• All passengers should wear a surgical mouth mask.
+All passengers should wear a surgical face mask.
 These masks are intended to minimize the risk of spreading liquid particles (speaking, coughing, sneezing) that might contain the Corona virus.
 The masks are not suitable to filter viruses from ambient air.
-Hence, the effectivity of the use of surgical mouth masks is optimized when all passengers wear these masks.
+Hence, the effectivity of the use of surgical face masks is optimized when all passengers wear these masks.

-- Upon receipt of the survival suit, the passenger should have a received two surgical mouth masks.
-In case of loss or damage, a new mouth mask should be handed out. - Passengers should wear the mouth mask at all times during boarding, during the flight and during disembarkation. - After disembarkation, the passenger shall dispose the used mouth mask in a dedicated container. - Mouth masks can be taken off easily in case of an emergency during the flight.
-In such a case, the used mouth mask should be safely stowed in order to avoid obstacles during evacuation of the helicopter. - Wear gloves. - Personal baggage is allowed to be carried on this flight. - Avoid skin contact with the helicopter.
+- Upon receipt of the survival suit, the passenger should have a received two surgical face masks.
+In case of loss or damage, a new face mask should be handed out. - Passengers should wear the face mask at all times during boarding, during the flight and during disembarkation. - After disembarkation, the passenger shall dispose the used face mask in a dedicated container. - Face masks can be taken off easily in case of an emergency during the flight.
+In such a case, the used face mask should be safely stowed in order to avoid obstacles during evacuation of the helicopter. - Wear gloves. - Cargo not allowed on the inbound flight. - Personal baggage is allowed to be carried on this flight. - Avoid skin contact with the helicopter.

 - NB: This concerns a dedicated helicopter flight performed by the regular helicopter operator (Category C medevac helicopter). - The patient(s) should wear a FFP2 mask.
-If an FFP2 mask is not available, the patient shall wear a surgical mouth mask. - Wear gloves. - Cargo not allowed on this flight. - Personal baggage is allowed to be carried on this flight. - Avoid skin contact with the helicopter.
+If an FFP2 mask is not available, the patient shall wear a surgical face mask. - Wear gloves. - Cargo not allowed on this flight. - Personal baggage is allowed to be carried on this flight. - Avoid skin contact with the helicopter.